Relocation of association football teams in the United Kingdom: Meadowbank Thistle → Livingston F.C.

 Meadowbank Thistle, a struggling Edinburgh club in the fourth tier controversially relocated in 1995 to the new town of Livingston in West Lothian, 19 mi to the west, amid some fans' protests.
 The club changed its name to Livingston F.C., fortunes improved and they climbed through the divisions, playing in the UEFA Cup and winning the Scottish League Cup in 2004.
-After being demoted to the bottom tier for financial issues, Livi reached the Scottish Premiership again by the end of the 2010s.
+After being demoted to the bottom tier for financial issues, Livi reached the Scottish Premiership again by the end of the 2010s and stayed there until the 2023-24 season.

 Wellington Town → Telford United

 Wellington Town F.C. never relocated, but changed its name in 1969 to Telford United, after the new town of Telford (formed in 1963) was expanded to include the club's home of Wellington.
 The club went into administration and was dissolved in 2004, but was re-founded the same year as A.F.C.
 Telford United.

 Wimbledon F.C. → MK Dons

 The Norwegian owners of Wimbledon F.C. proposed to move the club from South London to Milton Keynes in 2001.
 The proposal received FA approval in 2002.
 Those Wimbledon fans who were unhappy with the proposal withdrew their support and created a new team called AFC Wimbledon; Wimbledon F.C. went into administration in 2003.
 The club was bought out of administration by Inter MK Ltd., transferred to Milton Keynes and subsequently renamed Milton Keynes Dons F.C. in 2004.
 Twelve years before the move to Milton Keynes, Wimbledon had already left their London borough of Merton home for Selhurst Park in (the London borough of) Croydon.
 Plans to move Wimbledon F.C. had been discussed as early as 1979.